Mission Statement

 Image result for pluto planet

 Slander is spoken defamation.
 It does not always apply to broadcast.
-It does not always apply to broadcast defamations however because multiple copies of a script may have been produced. thus even though the copy is eventually spoken the offending scripts constitute publication and are therefor libelous, not sladerous (Newsom, Turk, Kruckeberg; pg.
+It does not always apply to broadcast defamation however because multiple copies of a script may have been produced.
+Thus, even though the copy is eventually spoken, the offending scripts constitute publication and are therefor libelous, not slanderous (Newsom, Turk, Kruckeberg; pg.
 200).

 Criminal Libel